Fiat Ducato 3 Instrument cluster

 Interested in remanufacturing a Fiat Ducato 3 instrument cluster?

 It shows again that the technology of this initially ordinary looking instrument panel can have special surprises!
 Now you know that if you receive a Fiat Ducato 3 instrument cluster in the workshop with one of the faults listed above, you can request a remanufacture order at ACtronics.

 Are you a private individual and do you have a fault with your Ducato dashboard?
-Visit one of our Service Points in your area to have the fault solved!
-The nearest Service Point can easily be found on our website.
+Visit one of our Service Points in your area to have the fault solved.
+The nearest Service Point can easily be found here.